usmansbk/blog-draft/markdowns/redux.md

 <!-- Redux is a library for managing global application state.
 Redux is typically used with React

 Redux uses a "one-way data flow" app structure

 Command Pattern allows you to decouple the requester of an action from the object that actually performs the action.

 The client is responsible for creating the command object.
 The command object consist of a set of actions on a reciever.

 The command object encapsulates the actions and can be called to invoke the actions on the Receiver.

 The command pattern encapsulates a request as an object, thereby letting you parameterize other other objects with different requests.

+The command pattern aims to encapsulate method invocation, requests or operations into a single object and gives us the ability to both parameterize and pass method calls around that can be executed at our discretion.

 Meta command pattern allows you to create macros of commands so that you can execute multiple commands at once.

 A null object is useful when you don't have a meaningful object to return, and yet you want to remove the responsibility for handling null from the client.
 Smart command objects implement the logic needed to carry out a request.
 When you use the Command Pattern, you end up with a log of small classes.